Pretzel

 Method

-Store in paper bags or breathable containers at room temperature
+Store soft pretzels in a paper bag or breathable cloth at room temperature

 Duration